 That said, this might vary with the amounts of niacin in other foods and supplements people are taking.
 I'm not aware of any niacin-weight loss research.
 There are actually 2 main types of niacin.
 Niacin is one type and the other is called niacinamide.
 The label of Plexus Boost says niacin but both words are used sometimes used interchangeably.
 I'll assume this product has niacin.

 Chromium picolinate is one of the most popular ingredients in weight loss supplement history, despite the fact that most studies show it doesn’t work.
 The research pretty much overwhelmingly shows this.
-So why is it in Plexus Boost ―and many other products ?
+So why is it in Plexus Boost ―and many other products?
 My opinion is I think it's because those who make supplements are afraid people won't buy products that don’t contain it!
-That's how good the chromium picolinate marketing was in the 1990s.
+That's how good chromium picolinate marketing was in the 1990s.
 To this day, many people still believe it's true!

 Some of the products I've previously reviewed that contained chromium include:

 Interestingly, the original Plexus Slim formula contained chromium nicotinate, rather than chromium picolinate.
-I don’t think it makes any difference what type they use because I don't feel either improves energy or weight loss.
+I don’t think it makes any difference what type they use because I don't feel it either improves energy or weight loss.

 For more on this mineral, see this review on chromium that I've previously written.